 People in Gaza suffer from shortage of necessity supply amid Palestinian-Israeli conflict

-People use donkey-drawn carts to transport water in the southern Gaza Strip city of Khan Younis on Oct.
-30, 2023.
+A man shops at a supermarket in the southern Gaza Strip city of Khan Younis, on Nov.
+2, 2023.
 The Palestinian Islamic Resistance Movement (Hamas) launched a surprise attack on Israel on Oct.
 7, firing thousands of rockets and infiltrating Israeli territory, to which Israel responded with massive airstrikes and punitive measures, including a siege on the enclave with supplies of water, electricity, fuel, and other necessities being cut off.
-(Photo by Yasser Qudih/Xinhua)
+(Photo by Rizek Abdeljawad/Xinhua)

-People fetch drinking water in the southern Gaza Strip city of Khan Younis on Oct.
-30, 2023.
+A man shops at a supermarket in the southern Gaza Strip city of Khan Younis, on Nov.
+2, 2023.
 The Palestinian Islamic Resistance Movement (Hamas) launched a surprise attack on Israel on Oct.
 7, firing thousands of rockets and infiltrating Israeli territory, to which Israel responded with massive airstrikes and punitive measures, including a siege on the enclave with supplies of water, electricity, fuel, and other necessities being cut off.
-(Photo by Yasser Qudih/Xinhua)
+(Photo by Rizek Abdeljawad/Xinhua)

-A man uses donkey-drawn cart to transport water in the southern Gaza Strip city of Khan Younis on Oct.
-30, 2023.
+People shop at a supermarket in the southern Gaza Strip city of Khan Younis, on Nov.
+2, 2023.
 The Palestinian Islamic Resistance Movement (Hamas) launched a surprise attack on Israel on Oct.
 7, firing thousands of rockets and infiltrating Israeli territory, to which Israel responded with massive airstrikes and punitive measures, including a siege on the enclave with supplies of water, electricity, fuel, and other necessities being cut off.
-(Photo by Yasser Qudih/Xinhua)
+(Photo by Rizek Abdeljawad/Xinhua)

-A man uses donkey-drawn cart to transport water in the southern Gaza Strip city of Khan Younis on Oct.
-30, 2023.
+People shop at a supermarket in the southern Gaza Strip city of Khan Younis, on Nov.
+2, 2023.
 The Palestinian Islamic Resistance Movement (Hamas) launched a surprise attack on Israel on Oct.
 7, firing thousands of rockets and infiltrating Israeli territory, to which Israel responded with massive airstrikes and punitive measures, including a siege on the enclave with supplies of water, electricity, fuel, and other necessities being cut off.
-(Photo by Yasser Qudih/Xinhua)
+(Photo by Rizek Abdeljawad/Xinhua)

-A boy sits on donkey-drawn cart loaded with a water tank in the southern Gaza Strip city of Khan Younis on Oct.
-30, 2023.
+A man shops at a supermarket in the southern Gaza Strip city of Khan Younis, on Nov.
+2, 2023.
 The Palestinian Islamic Resistance Movement (Hamas) launched a surprise attack on Israel on Oct.
 7, firing thousands of rockets and infiltrating Israeli territory, to which Israel responded with massive airstrikes and punitive measures, including a siege on the enclave with supplies of water, electricity, fuel, and other necessities being cut off.
-(Photo by Yasser Qudih/Xinhua)
+(Photo by Rizek Abdeljawad/Xinhua)

-People use donkey-drawn carts to transport water in the southern Gaza Strip city of Khan Younis on Oct.
-30, 2023.
-The Palestinian Islamic Resistance Movement (Hamas) launched a surprise attack on Israel on Oct.
-7, firing thousands of rockets and infiltrating Israeli territory, to which Israel responded with massive airstrikes and punitive measures, including a siege on the enclave with supplies of water, electricity, fuel, and other necessities being cut off.
-(Photo by Yasser Qudih/Xinhua)

 Photos